DHEA keeps function normal in all our cells.

 Maintaining DHEA keeps function normal.

 As the DHEA supply falls after age 25, something is bound to go haywire; but supplemental DHEA will maintain youthful levels, allowing ongoing “Downstream hormone” production and facilitating normal body function.

-Note that of course, production of each and all of the other hormones falls as we age, so for best results, you should regularly assess all your hormones and supplement each one as necessary.
+Note that of course, production of all hormones falls as we age, so for best results, you should regularly assess your hormones and supplement each one as necessary.

 Note also that age-related hormone loss is irreversible, so that ongoing, lifetime supplementation is necessary.

 Although the age at which supplementation becomes necessary varies, 100% of humans will benefit from DHEA supplementation, beginning at age 26, or at the latest, when the serum level falls below 6 µmol per litre.

 (1) Campbell B (2020) DHEAS and Human Development: An Evolutionary Perspective.